-All potential suppliers are required to complete a 'new supplier questionnaire' as part of the process to seek approval to supply the group.
-This includes the requirement to confirm their compliance with the Modern Slavery Act 2015.
-In addition, potential suppliers must agree to the group's right to inspect their premises, manufacturing, processing and storage facilities.
-Audits are performed on a random basis on behalf of the group to review all aspects of the supply chain, including safety, working practices and other legal requirements.
+As part of the supplier due diligence and on boarding process, all potential suppliers are required to complete a 'new supplier form' to become a supplier to the Group.
+Within the equality and diversity section of the form there is a requirement for suppliers to confirm their compliance with the Modern Slavery Act 2015.
+In addition, potential suppliers must agree to the group's right to inspect their premises, manufacturing processes, storage facilities and where relevant logistics solutions.
+Operational audits are conducted on an ad-hoc basis on behalf of the group at supplier premises to review aspects of the supply chain, including safety, working practices and other legislative requirements.
+Further, a partnering with suppliers clause is now included on supplier tender documents and prospective suppliers are requested to provide evidence of their policies in relation to the Modern Slavery Act as a means of demonstrating their commitment.